wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = 1.7.7 =
-* Tweak: Show notice if WP QUADS Pro license has been expired but make sure that the pro plugin does not stop working
 * Fix: Revert load priority to 20
 * Fix: Change vi default background and text color
 * Fix: vi password field too large - css issue
-* Fix: Error in_arry() if post_type condition is empty
+* Fix: Error in_array() if post_type condition is empty
 * Fix: If last counted paragraph is empty, ad is injected in wrong position
 * Fix: Ads are injected into blockquote elements
+* Fix: Do not show vi notice on all admin pages.
+If ad blocker is enabled it can not be closed
+* Tweak: Show notice if WP QUADS Pro license has been expired but make sure that the pro plugin does not stop working
+* Tweak: Better ad blocker notice

 = 1.7.6 =
 * Fix: remove debug vars